fabriziocarpi/RLdecoding/README.md

 ## Getting Started
-The complete simulation code will be posted soon.
-Stay tuned!
+We are currently preparing the code for public release.
+We expect that it will be uploaded on or before July 15, 2019.